alexandergerber/courses-tsa/chapter2.md

 xp: 100
 ```

-You found out that the dataset consists of more than one time series.
+You found out that the dataset consists of more than one time series (namely Open, High, Low, Close, Volume and Adjusted).
 Each time series is contained in
 one column.
 We can extract one column by either using a numerical index, the column name or the `$` notation (notice that this works exactly as with data frames).

 `@instructions`